seoyeon-p/TDMixUp/README.md

 If you would like to refer to it, please cite the paper mentioned above.

 ## Getting Started
 In order to run the code, you have to prepare top 33% easy-to-learn and top 33% ambiguous samples using [this repository](https://github.com/allenai/cartography).
-We use dataset released by [https://github.com/shreydesai/calibration](https://drive.google.com/file/d/1ro3Q7019AtGYSG76KeZQSq35lBi7lU3v/view).
+We use the dataset released by [https://github.com/shreydesai/calibration](https://drive.google.com/file/d/1ro3Q7019AtGYSG76KeZQSq35lBi7lU3v/view).
 Note that our implementation is based on the implementation provided by [this repository](https://github.com/shreydesai/calibration)

 ## Requirements
-Configure the environments using below command.
+Configure the environments using the below command.
 Our experiments are done by using python 3.6:

 ```
 pip install -r requirements.txt